kristapsdz/acme-client/README.md

 security on Mac OS X and Linux.
 This is due to the security-hostile focus of both systems: the sandbox facility in Mac OS X is very weak;
 and while it exists on Linux, it's too complicated to use.
-Moreover, the DNS resolution on both systems is extremely chroot-unfriendly.
+Moreover, the DNS resolution on both systems is run almost no protection but for dropping privileges.
 Caveat emptor.

 In short, I don't recommend using any platform but OpenBSD.